dspsandbox/AD9958-real-time-RF-source/README.md

 ## Python API and Examples
 The Python API is available by adding the *AD9958* folder into the working directory of your Python interpreter.
-A full documentation is available under https://dspsandbox.github.io/AD9958-real-time-RF-source/.
+A full documentation is available [here](https://dspsandbox.github.io/AD9958-real-time-RF-source/).

-Please refer to the provided **Examples** for a detailed implementation of the different functionalities of the AD9958.
+Please refer to the provided [Examples](https://github.com/dspsandbox/AD9958-real-time-RF-source/tree/master/Examples) for a detailed implementation of the different functionalities of the AD9958.
 Note that when downloading the current repository the set of examples are ready to use (it is not necessary to move *AD9958* into the *Examples* folder).

 ## Final remark
 The current repository is MIT licensed, feel free to use it, improve it and give me feedback on pau.gomez@dspsandbox.org.